USS Fort Worth: Construction and career

 On 12 January 2016, according to a memo from the service, it was reported that Fort Worth was sidelined in port at Singapore indefinitely because of damage to gears that propel the vessel, which resulted from a failure to use enough lubricating oil.
 As a result, on 28 March 2016, CDR Michael Atwell, the commander of LCS crew 101 (the LCS is manned by a rotating crew), was relieved of duty and was temporarily replaced by CDR Lex Walker, deputy commodore of Destroyer Squadron 7.
 The Navy cited the reason for CDR Atwell's removal was "due to a due to loss of confidence in Atwell's ability to command," stemming from initial findings into the incident that sidelined Fort Worth.
 It is estimated that the repairs to Fort Worth would cost between $20 and $30 million according to defense officials, and it was feared that the ship would need to be heavy-lifted back from Singapore to San Diego so she can be repaired during her scheduled overhaul.
 However, the USN announced on 13 April 2016, that Fort Worth would transit back to San Diego on her gas turbines instead, with the journey scheduled for summer 2016.
 It was expected that Fort Worth would take six weeks to travel from Singapore to San Diego with several underway replenishments and planned fueling stops along the way.
 However, a subsequent assessment found that the damage to Fort Worth was less severe than initially believed, and her engines were repaired in Singapore by late July ahead of returning to the United States for further repairs.

 In February 2020 it was announced that the Navy planned to retire Fort Worth and her sister ship Freedom after eight and twelve years of service respectively.
 She was scheduled to be decommissioned 31 March 2021 As of April 2022, the ship is still active and in commission, and Congress has blocked the Navy from retiring the ship in Fiscal Year 2022.
+As of 2023, she has been limited as a carrier platform for testing drones.
+In 2022, Kay Granger blocked the move to decommission the ship because of her namesake.Granger did not seek reelection in 2024.

+The USS Fort Worth is entering “a new and final chapter,” as the Navy continues a yearslong push toward taking all of its shoreside combat ships out of service and investing the resources elsewhere, the ship’s commander told the USS Fort Worth’s Support Committee in an April 7, 2025, letter provided to the Report.